YuncongMa/pNet/README.md

 </p>

 # Cluster Computation
-pNet provides bash scripts to interact with cluster environment for both MATLAN and Python versions. <br />
+pNet provides bash scripts to interact with cluster environment for both MATLAB and Python versions. <br />
-The MATLAB version uses bash scripts (/MATLAN/Bash_Script) to perform customized pNet workflows.
+The MATLAB version uses bash scripts (/MATLAB/Bash_Script) to perform customized pNet workflows.
 Users need to submit those bash jobs using terminal commands. <br />
 The Python version uses a Python script to generate bash scripts and submit bash jobs to the cluster.

 # Manual